 - §303.209(d)(1)(ii) requires the lead agency to include the family in the development of the transition plan.

-- §303.344(h) clarifies that the steps included in the IFSP must support transition to one of the following: preschool services under Part B of the Act; early education, Head Start, Early Head Start, or child care programs; other appropriate services or-for children participating under a state's option in §303.211 to provide early intervention services to children beyond age 3-preschool services, kindergarten, or elementary school.
+- §303.344(h) clarifies that the steps included in the IFSP must support transition to one of the following: preschool services under Part B of IDEA; early education, Head Start, Early Head Start, or child care programs; other appropriate services or--for children participating under a state's option in §303.211 to provide early intervention services to children beyond age 3-preschool services, kindergarten, or elementary school.

 Serving Children Ages Three and Older

-The Part C final regulations allow, but do not mandate the state lead agency to choose-for children who are receiving Part C services and are eligible for preschool services under §619 of IDEA-to extend Part C services to those children, beyond age three until they enter, or are eligible under state law to enter, kindergarten.
+Part C regulations allow, but do not mandate the state lead agency to choose--for children who are receiving Part C services and who are eligible for preschool services under §619 of IDEA--to extend Part C services to those children, beyond age three until they enter, or are eligible under state law to enter, kindergarten.

 The state may choose to implement this option for children beyond age three until the beginning of the school year following their third, fourth, or fifth birthday.
 If the state chooses to implement this option, the final regulations in §303.211 provide a full description of the requirements the state must adopt to provide Part C services for children three and older, including but not limited to: